 - The failed component is available through an authorized supplier at a known price

-- The rest of the appliance's systems are functioning normally (no history of multiple failures)
+- The rest of the appliance's systems are functioning normally with no history of multiple failures

 - A software or firmware issue is the root cause — these are typically the least expensive smart appliance service calls